Adri6336/gpt-voice-conversation-chatbot/README.md

 The moderation uses both OpenAI's moderation tool and NLTK.
 Combined, they hope to prevent the use of GPT-3 that is outside of OpenAI's useage policy.
 This is not an infaliable method though, so please exercise caution with what you give GPT-3.

-Please not that outages or latency problems with the moderation api will prevent you from using this chatbot.
+Please note that outages or latency problems with the moderation api will prevent you from using this chatbot.
 If you must talk with the bot while OpenAI is having issues, please edit the chatbot.py file to exclude the "not self.flagged_by_openai(text)" condition.
 I do not recommend this though.

 # Features